 Tinnitus has many potential causes.
 Doctors characterize tinnitus as a perception of sound without an outside stimulus.

-According to one 2016 study, this condition can affect between 8% and 25.3% of the United States population.
+According to one 2016 study, this condition can affect between

 - drum-like thumping

 People may hear the sounds in one or both ears, and the sounds may be: